 Dylan Brown

 The fixation with performance has changed for many actors these days.
 Their view toward performance is less positive.
 It could relate to the constant exposure and pressure social media places on us, establishing the need for an end point.
 Being really really perfect.
 Craving some kind of unrealistic acceptance or praise from an audience of strangers.
 Sating lifelong inner needs the actor has.
-I think these perspectives around performing is misguided and eventually blocks the ease of the Player.
+I think these perspectives around performing are misguided and blocks the ease of the Player.

 The art of acting is a way of life.
 It’s philosophy and the tools that are given to us by the great innovators aren’t meant for some endpoint relating to performance.
-These are tools, mechanisms to experience and live your life, by placing your artistry at the heart of your time here.
+These are tools, mechanisms to experience and live your life by, placing your artistry at the heart of your time here.
 Observe everything and be conscious of how landscapes affect you.
 Let your expressiveness be fully embodied.
 Realise obstacles make the aims you strive for more potent and dynamic.
 Challenges placed before you, if you investigate them, are more likely to create greater flow and presence in your life than disregarding them.

 The art of acting is about creating characters of great depth, who have a strong connection to their world.
 If we are brave and trust the process it can also bring this quality of life to us.